Beverly Beach State Park

 Agate HuntingHiking OregonSurfingWildlife ViewingCamping

-Just 6 miles to the north of Newport at Beverly Beach State Park you can fulfill all your hiking and beachcombing needs as well as your overall desire for the great outdoors on the Oregon Coast.
+Just six miles north of Newport, Beverly Beach State Park is an ideal destination for hiking, beachcombing, and enjoying the great outdoors on the Oregon Coast.

-This picturesque broad beach extends for 1.5 miles from Otter Rock and Devils Punchbowl to Spencer Creek which officially is a line between Beverly and Moolack Beaches.
-This part of the Central Coast provides fantastic opportunities for hiking, exploring tidepools, and rockhounding.
-In addition to those activities, this spot is a great whale viewing location.
+This picturesque beach stretches 1.5 miles from Otter Rock and Devils Punchbowl to Spencer Creek, marking the boundary between Beverly and Moolack Beaches.
+The area offers fantastic opportunities for tidepool exploring, rockhounding, and whale watching.

-The park features a large parking area with a walkway under the highway bridge along Spencer Creek and one of the largest campgrounds in the state.
+The park features one of Oregon's largest campgrounds and a spacious parking area with a walkway under the highway bridge along Spencer Creek.

-Moolack Beach as an extension of Beverly Beach offers 5 miles of uninterrupted walking opportunities from Devils Punchbowl State Natural Area at Otter Rock on the north to Yaquina Head on the south.
-Both beaches provide great beachcombing and hiking opportunities along the ocean coastline, cascading cliffs, bluffs, and dramatic rock formations.
+Moolack Beach, an extension of Beverly Beach, offers five miles of uninterrupted shoreline from Devil's Punchbowl State Natural Area at Otter Rock to Yaquina Head.
+The coastline features cascading cliffs, bluffs, and dramatic rock formations, making it a scenic route for beachcombing and hiking.

-The southern edge of Moolack Beach at Schooner Point and Starfish can be visited at low tide only.
+The southern edge of Moolack Beach at Schooner Point and Starfish is accessible only at low tide.

 The best time for rock hunting is between November and April when winter storms and king tides remove top layers of sand.